 Today’s focus is strawberries.
 We took a look at watermelon and tyramine in this article some time ago.
+We also discussed bananas and the tyramine contentent in this fruit.
 As mentioned then, tyramine is a biogenic amine and builds quickly during the aging process.
 Therefore, it becomes important to apply proper handling and storage in order to minimize food spoilage, as much as possible.
 As a general rule, you never want to eat foods that have been sitting for more than two days, and arguably, one day may be the maximum in most cases.
 Even when you are refrigerating fruits and vegetables, you may find it difficult to consume anything but the freshest of candidates.
 But what constitutes fresh?
 For watermelon, the over-ripeness could clearly be seen by cutting through the fruit.
 If you suffer from migraines, chances are good that you should avoid watermelon altogether.
 However, if you feel like taking a risk, areas that are too red, yellow, or “mushy” should be avoided.

 Let’s now turn to the delicious strawberry, our next installment in the series.
 Many of us have a love story with this particular fruit and consume it by itself, in ice cream, on top of pies, in compotes, and a variety of other ways.
 How about adding a little whipped cream?
 The fruit has important health benefits as well.
 Yet, as migraine sufferers, we have to be acutely aware of specific triggers that we could be exposed to, including histamines found in strawberries.
 In this quick post, we discuss certain ways of avoiding a strawberry-induced migraine episode.